usccolumbia/Acitve-Generative-Design/README.md

 # Introduction
 The package provides 3 major functions:

-- Perform active-learning based sampling in whole design latent space (based on Bayesian Optimization).
+- Perform active-learning based sampling in the whole design latent space (based on Bayesian Optimization).
 - Train and evaluate the performance of a screening model (based on Roost).
 - Generate material cadidates' cif files based on element substitution (based on ELMD).